-Shooting at suburban NYC hospital confined to 1 room
+Police: Shooting at suburban NY hospital was murder-suicide

-VALHALLA, N.Y. – Gunfire erupted in a room at a suburban New York hospital Wednesday, authorities said, adding that there was no ongoing threat.
+VALHALLA, N.Y. – A man shot a patient to death in her bed at a suburban New York hospital Wednesday and then killed himself, police said.

-Police released little information about what had happened at Westchester Medical Center in Valhalla, a major medical campus about 35 miles north of Manhattan.
-They wouldn't say who was shot or how many people were injured.
+Police were trying to determine the connection between the two, who were found in a fourth-floor room after gunfire rang out around 9:40 a.m. at Westchester Medical Center in Valhalla, a major medical campus about 35 miles north of Manhattan.
+No one else was in the room at the time, Westchester County Public Safety Commissioner Thomas Gleason said.

-But the county executive said in a statement that the threat from the shooting was over.
-A briefing was planned shortly.
+"There appears to be some type of family relationship between the two victims and a murder-suicide-type situation," Westchester County Police Commissioner Thomas Gleason said.
+He said both people were in their 70s.

 Dr. Srihari Naidu, an interventional cardiologist at the hospital, told The Associated Press by phone that he was at his office in a nearby building when he got an "active shooter alert," followed by a lockdown notification that lasted for about a half-hour.

-The building where the shooting happened is "very well-guarded," he said, and many areas cannot be accessed without badges.
+The building where the shooting happened is "very well guarded," he said, and many areas cannot be accessed without badges.

+Police said the hospital's armed security staff responded immediately, and police arrived within two minutes.

 Jatziri Escobar, a patient who arrived at the hospital shortly after 9 a.m., told The Journal News that she was in a room on the first floor when staff ran through the building alerting patients about the active shooting.

-Note: This story has been corrected to identify the month of the 2017 shooting at Bronx Lebanon Hospital to June, not July.